opnfv/opnfvdocs/docs/release/userguide.introduction.rst

-OPNFV is a collaborative project aimed at providing a variety of virtualization deployments intended to host applications serving the networking and carrier industry.
+OPNFV is a collaborative project aimed at providing a variety of virtualization deployments intended to host applications serving the networking and carrier industries.
 This document provides guidance and instructions for using platform features designed to support these applications, made available in the OPNFV Colorado release.

-This document is not intended to replace or replicate documentation from other open source projects such as OpenStack or OpenDaylight, rather highlight the features and capabilities delivered through the OPNFV project.
+This document is not intended to replace or replicate documentation from other upstream open source projects such as KVM, OpenDaylight, or OpenStack, but to highlight the features and capabilities delivered through the OPNFV project.

 Introduction
 ============

-OPNFV provides a suite of scenarios, infrastructure depoyment options, which are able to be installed to host virtualized network functions (VNFs).
+OPNFV provides a suite of scenarios, infrastructure deployment options, which are able to be installed to host virtualized network functions (VNFs).
-This Guide intends to help Users of the platform leverage the features and capabilities delivered by the OPNFV project in support of these applications.
+This Guide intends to help users of the platform leverage the features and capabilities delivered by the OPNFV project.

-OPNFV Continuous Integration builds, deploys and tests combinations of virtual infrastructure components in what are defined as scenarios.
-A scenario may include components such as OpenStack, OpenDaylight, OVS, KVM etc. where each scenario will include different source components or Configurations.
+OPNFVs' Continuous Integration builds, deploys and tests combinations of virtual infrastructure components in what are defined as scenarios.
+A scenario may include components such as KVM, OpenDaylight, OpenStack, OVS, etc., where each scenario will include different source components or configurations.
 Scenarios are designed to enable specific features and capabilities in the platform that can be leveraged by the OPNFV User community.